uknowenough/leetcode-problems/README.md

 - [x] 946.
 Validate Stack Sequences
 - [x] 2610.
 Convert an Array Into a 2D Array With Conditions
 - [x] 2125.
 Number of Laser Beams in a Bank
+- [x] 2870.
+Minimum Number of Operations to Make Array Empty